-According to documents filed this week with the Department of Planning Services, the Parkview Inverness Health Park will be on 6.24 acres on the south side of Illinois Road -- a location that is in Aboite Township but within city limits.
+According to documents filed this week with the Department of Planning Services, the Parkview Inverness Health Park will be on 6.24 acres on the south side of Illinois Road in Aboite Township but within city limits.

 Parkview officials are seeking several exceptions to development zoning standards for the building, while saying it will not conflict with surrounding uses.

 Plans show it rises to 50 feet, including a rooftop mechanical building, or 20 feet above the allowable limit.
 Also sought are waivers for excess ground coverage, uplighting and a canopy over a side entrance to aid departing surgery patients.